A pseudo-inverse of a line graph: Conclusion

 \section{Conclusion}

 We present a pseudo-inverse of a line graph extending the inverse line graph operation to non-line graphs.
 Limiting our attention to graphs that are obtained by adding an edge to a line graph, we explore the properties of such a pseudo-inverse.
 Using the spectral radius as the graph norm we obtain bounds for the norm of such a pseudo-inverse and show that single edge additions in the line graph space result in small changes to the norm of pseudo-inverses.
-Furthermore, we propose a linear integer program that finds such a pseudo-inverse minimizing edge additions and deletions.
-We tested our program on 4000 graphs in an experimental setting and validated our results.
+Furthermore, we propose an integer linear program that finds such a pseudo-inverse minimizing edge additions and deletions.
+We test our program by estimating the parent population size in genotype data and validate our results.